2 Rocky Mount police officers who were in Capitol during riot face federal charges

 Fracker enlisted in the U.S. Marine Corps in 2010 and was deployed to Afghanistan.
 Honorably discharged at the rank of corporal, he now serves in the Virginia Army National Guard, he wrote.
 “My love for my fellow countrymen has no bounds, to go as far as me willingly giving my life for any other person in this country.”

-She expressed skepticism that anyone who went to Trump's Jan.
-6 rally in Washington, D.C., could profess ignorance of plans to storm the Capitol while Congress was certifying the electoral college votes.
+She expressed skepticism that anyone who went to Trump’s Jan.
+6 rally in Washington could profess ignorance of plans to storm the Capitol while Congress was certifying the electoral college votes.